 2) Downtown to Downtown – Saving on cab fare, rental cars or time spent commuting from airports on the outskirts of a city is a definite train travel perk.
 Whether headed somewhere for work or pleasure, arriving downtown saves time and lessens the likelihood you’ll succumb to the tempting smell of an airport Cinnabon.

 3) Leg Room – Tall people sometimes have to pay extra to bring their legs along while traveling.
 On a 13-hour flight from the States to Tokyo my legs literally touched the seat in front of me the entire way.
-I paid an additional fee for United's Economy Plus on the way home to try and avoid significant back pain.
-In contrast, regular economy class on a train comes with space for my legs to happily accompany me at no extra cost.
+I paid an additional fee for United’s Economy Plus on the way home to try and avoid significant back pain.
+In contrast, regular economy class on a train comes with space for my legs to happily accompany me at no extra cost.4) Unrestricted Tech & Comfort – Smart phones, iPods, laptops, DVD players and other electronic devices are unrestricted from the time you step foot on a train until you get off.
+No getting yelled at by flight attendants to turn stuff off.
+The same goes with seatbacks and tray tables.
+So settle in, recline with outstretched legs and listen to your own playlist while typing a list of reasons to ride trains.

 5) Conductor’s Hats – When having your ticket collected, it’s always nice to see a neat hat.